cloudflare/workers-docs/content/tutorials/manage-projects-with-lerna/_index.md

 lerna success - private-api
 ```

-If you'd like to explore an example repository, [check out the accompanying open-source codebase on GitHub](https://github.com/signalnerve/lerna-wrangler-monorepo-example) for this tutorial!
+If you'd like to explore an example repository, check out the accompanying open-source codebase on [GitHub](https://github.com/signalnerve/lerna-wrangler-monorepo-example) for this tutorial.